MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_08_Lab8_Ex2_Test_DLP_Policy.md

 Holly Dickson is now at the point in her pilot project where she wants to test the DLP policy related to emails that contain sensitive information that you created in the previous lab exercise.

 **NOTE:** We have intermittently experienced issues in the past where DLP policies and policy tips do not work as expected in this lab exercise.
 This is due to throttling issues that sometimes occur between our VM lab environment and the Microsoft 365 trial tenant.
 This is not indicative of the normal experience within Microsoft 365 production environments.
 It is also not indicative of the normal training experience.
-We apologize if you experience this issue.
+We apologize if you run into this issue during this lab exercise.

 ### Task 1 – Test the first DLP Policy rule